ribeena/StardewValleyMods/Dynamic Naked/docs/author-guide/bodies.md

             ...
          ...
 ```
-Not including any options, this will default to the 96x672 pixel full animation.
+Not including "no animation", this will default to the 96x672 pixel full animation.
+You can
+also specify "sleeve short"/"sleeve"/"sleeve long" to have sleeves on the overlay.

 ### Naked Lower Overlays
 The naked lower overlay option draws similar to pants.
 These are an image